-Risk Likelihood Consequence Rating Action/Strategy Not undertaking the review so the Development Contribution Plan is not in alignment with current costs and infrastructure needs.
-Rare Insignificant Low Ensure Council is aware that a DCP review is required to ensure the new rate is reflective of projected costs to deliver infrastructure works and land purchases.
-Additionally, Clause 6.5.11.2 of LPS3 requires the DCP Report is reviewed at least annually.
+Risk Likelihood Consequence Rating Action/Strategy

+Not Rare Insignificant Low Ensure Council is

+undertaking aware that a DCP

+the review so review is required to

+the ensure the new rate

+Development is reflective of

+Contribution projected costs to

+Plan is not in deliver infrastructure

+alignment works and land

+with current purchases.

+costs and Additionally, Clause

+infrastructure 6.5.11.2 of LPS3

+needs. requires the DCP

+Report is reviewed at

+least annually.

-The review to the DCP Report has resulted in a decrease in the contribution rate to \$28.53/m2 from \$29.66/m2.
+- 28. The review to the DCP Report has resulted in a decrease in the contribution rate to \$28.53/m2 from \$29.66/m2.
 This is due to the following contributing factors:

-- Infrastructure costs have decreased. - Land valuations have decreased.
+- Infrastructure costs have decreased.

+- Land valuations have decreased.